rblack42/ACCweb.cosc2325/Appendix/Tools/Make/MakeIntro.rst

 listed on the line after the colon.
 In this file, the ``$(OBJS)`` expands to just ``hello.o``.
 If ``hello.o`` is around, all we need to do is to run the command shown, substituting for the ``OBJS`` string.
-That is exactly what we types manually to do the last step.
+That is exactly what we typed manually to do the last step.
 Technically, we just invoked the linker to build our executable file.

 Great, but how do we get ``hello.o`` constructed?